 The British Swimming aim, working in partnership with UK Anti-Doping (UKAD), is to ensure that sport is protected from the threat of doping, and that athletes have the consistent right to compete against other clean athletes.
 Anti-doping, like sport, is governed by rules.
-From 1st June 2019 a amended World Anti-Doping Code (2015 Code) comes into effect and in turn revised British Swimming Anti-Doping Rules will come in to effect on 1st January 2020.
+From 1st January 2021 the World Anti-Doping Code (2021 Code) comes into effect and in turn revised British Swimming Anti-Doping Rules will come in to effect on 1st January 2021.

 British Swimming (and its members Swim England, SASA and WASA) is a member of FINA.
 FINA are an international body responsible under the World Anti-Doping Agency Code for regulating doping control on all the aquatic disciplines.